rust-cli/book/src/tutorial/testing.md

 You can run this test with
 `cargo test`,
-just the tests we wrote above.
+just like the tests we wrote above.
 It might take a little longer the first time, as `Command::cargo_bin("grrs")` needs to compile your main binary.